 Nutrition

 Editor’s Note: This post was originally published on December 2, 2011.
-The post has been updated with a video and new images in December 2018.
+It was updated with a new video and new images in December 2018.
+It was republished with more helpful content on April 11, 2025.

 I used to enjoy eating Shabu Shabu in Japan, I followed your recipe exactly and it came out great!!
 I live in Bay Area like you, as you said there are many Shabu Shabu restaurants in this area, but most are not so great and the few that are good are costly.
 Its super easy to get thin meat for Shabu Shabu in this area from Japanese markets or Korean markets.
 I guess hardest thing for people in many parts of US is getting the correct meat for shabu shabu.
 Guess can slice it yourself, but not so easy.
 Thanks for yet another great recipe, you have an amazing site.
 Thanks so much!!